spacetx/starfish/docs/source/help_and_reference/processing_at_scale/index.rst

 Prerequisites
 -------------
-- Download the template files and script needed to set up and run your aws job :download:`here <starfish-aws-templates.zip>`
+- Download the template files and script needed to set up and run your aws job :download:`here </_static/starfish-aws-templates.zip>`
 - Create an aws account with access to the console `Create Account <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`__
 - Create a starfish pipeline for processing a singe field of view from :ref:`ImageStack` to :ref:`DecodedIntensityTable`
 - Convert your dataset to SpaceTX format. :ref:`formatting`